Cloufield/GWASTutorial/04_Data_QC/README.md

     - $O(HOM)$ :Observed Homozygous Genotype Count
     - M : Number of SNPs

+    High F may indicate a relatively high level of inbreeding.

+    Low F may suggest the sample DNA was contaminated.

 !!! warning "Performing LD-pruning beforehand since these calculations do not take LD into account."

 !!! example "Calculate inbreeding F coefficient"